BLavery/STM32F407VG-Micropython/README.md

 in understanding this board:
 https://github.com/BLavery/STM32F407VG-Arduino

 The DIY board MCU is '407VG.
-This is similar enough to '405RG used on the PyBoard. http://docs.micropython.org/en/v1.9.2/pyboard/pyboard/general.html
+This is the same MCU as on the STM32 F4 Discovery board, which has a pyboard derivative micropython build.

 We can steal its micropython binary to use on our DIY board.
 Here is what I did: